 Died of his wounds in the Battle of the Somme, aged 26.

-Robert Gibson (Lieut.
-South Staffs Regiment, attached to Bedfordshires)
+Robert Gibson (Lieut., South Staffs R, attached to Bedfordshires)

 Fifth son of Rev & Mrs TW Gibson of Cranham Rectory, Upminster.
 Won top scholarship to Winchester and then New College, Oxford.
 Joined the Artists’ Rifles as a private (1914); became a 2nd Lieut. with South Staffs before being transferred in 1915 to the Bedfordshire Regiment.
 Mentioned in Despatches (1916).